Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The IAM password is incorrect.
 - [ ] The server certificate is missing.
-- [x] The SSH key pair is incorrect.
+- [ ] The SSH key pair is incorrect.
-- [ ] There is no access key.
+- [x] There is no access key.

 ### A SysOps administrator is setting up a fleet of Amazon EC2 instances in an Auto Scaling group for an application.
 The fleet should have 50% CPU available at that times to accommodate bursts of traffic.
 The load will increase significantly between the hours of 09:00 and 17:00,7 days a week.
-How should the SysOps administrator configure the scaling of the EC2 instances to meet these requirements?
+How should the SysOps adminiAstrator configure the scaling of the EC2 instances to meet these requirements?

 - [ ] Create a target tracking scaling policy that runs when the CPU utilization is higher than 90%.
 - [x] Create a target tracking scaling policy that runs when the CPU utilization is higher than 50%.
 Create a scheduled scaling policy that ensures that the fleet is available at 09:00 Create a second scheduled scaling policy that scales in the fleet at 17:00.